shivaninja/sampledff/README.md

 # Embedded Engineer Intern Task – Statistical Analytics Engine
-## This is the main 'README' file for the whole project.
+## TAMIZH Internship Project

-## COMMITS Folders contains project state in each phase
+## NOTE:1 TO find project progress during each each building phase checkout Commit folders above
-## Final Project Folder contains Final Main Project
+## NOTE 2: Project Folder above contains Final Main Project
 ## Overview

 This project implements a statistical analytics engine in C designed with embedded systems constraints in mind.
 The application processes a fixed-size dataset of unsigned characters and computes key statistical metrics using standard C, integer arithmetic, and static memory only.